Teso dos Bichos (archeological site)

 Teso dos Bichos is an embankment that forms an artificial mound, located at the archaeological site of Camutins on the island of Marajó in Brazil, a place where one of the most elaborate civilizations of the pre-Columbian Amazon existed (the indigenous Marajoara), occupying 2.5 hectares.

 A teso is an elevated piece of land built with embankment, for protection in periods of flooding of the rivers (high tide), which flooded for several months in some areas of the island of Marajó.

 The tesos were erected by the Marajoara, a society of indigenous potters and fish farmers who inhabited the region approximately between the years 500 and 1300 (before Portuguese colonization).
 They understood the climatic and topographical situation of the region and knew how to use natural resources for survival.

 At the archaeological site of Camutins, which extends for 10 km along the Amazon River, about 30 tesos have been identified, the "Teso dos Bichos" being one of the best known examples of this type of mound.

 Anthropogenesis

-One of the distinguished features of the Marajoara is the use of "tesos", large artificial embankments with evidence of dwellings.
+One of the distinguishing features of the Marajoara is the use of "tesos", large artificial embankments with evidence of dwellings.
 The large scale of these structures would have required an amount of work consistent with societies of complex organization.

 The civilization responsible for the work was estimated to have a population of 500,000 people.
 The inhabitants of this civilization belonged to a society of tuxauas, lords of the mouth of the Amazon River.
 There was a division of labor between men and women, a diet rich in protein (animal and vegetable) and fermented refreshments (such as aluá).